 If you are going to play golf, regardless of the course, you will definitely need a golf divot tool.
-But what exactly are these tools, why do you need them, and how do they work?
+But what exactly are these divot tools, why do you need them, and how do divot tools work?
 These are the questions we will answer in this article.
-We have also reviewed five of the hottest-selling and most popular golf divot tools on the market today and highlighted the brand of tools that we most highly recommend.
+We have also reviewed five of the hottest-selling and most popular tools on the market today and highlighted the brand of tools that we most highly recommend.

 Top 5 Best Golf Ball Divot Tools